microsoft/azure-maven-plugins/azure-webapp-maven-plugin/README.md

     $ az login
     $ az account set --subscription <subscription Id>
     ```
+    **Note**: This method doesn't work if you log in as a service principal.
+See: https://github.com/Azure/azure-libraries-for-java/issues/417

 ## Configurations

 Common configurations of all Maven Plugins for Azure can be found [here](../docs/common-configuration.md).